sveltia/sveltia-cms/README.md

 ### Field enhancements

 - Required fields, not optional fields, are clearly marked for efficient data entry.
-- Provides an all-in-one asset selection dialog for file and image fields.
+- Provides a reimagined all-in-one asset selection dialog for file and image fields.
   - [Collection-specific assets](#use-a-custom-media-folder-for-a-collection) will be listed first for easy selection, while all assets can also be displayed in a separate tab[^19].
   - New assets can be uploaded by dragging & dropping them into the dialog[^20].
   - A file/image URL can also be entered in the dialog.